Contact the NJ SBOE

-NOTE: The State Board Office does not oversee the issuance of educator licenses/certificates, General Educational Development (GED) test results, high school transcripts, or records from a closed private career school.
+Note: The State Board Office does not oversee the issuance of educator licenses/certificates, General Educational Development (GED)/HiSET or TASC test results, high school transcripts, or records from a closed private career school.

-- For educator licenses and certificates, please contact the Office of Licensure and Credentials at email@example.com or 609-292-2070 (select third option for "seeking licensing information") or visit the office's webpage.
+- For educator licenses and certificates, please contact the Office of Recruitment, Preparation and Certification at email@example.com or 609-292-2070 (select third option for "seeking licensing information") or visit the office's webpage.

-- For GED test results, please contact the Adult Education Office at firstname.lastname@example.org or 609-292-2070 (select last option for Adult Education Office) or visit the office's webpage.
+- For GED/HiSET/TASC test results, please contact the Adult Education/High School Equivalency Unit at firstname.lastname@example.org or 609-292-2070 (select last option for Adult Education/High School Equivalency Unit) or visit the unit's webpage.

 - For high school transcripts, please contact the high school, school district or charter school from which the student graduated.
 The state's public school district directory can be found online.
 For private high schools that have closed, contact the entity or organization that operated the school.

-- For records from a closed private career school (non-college career training program after high school), please contact the Department of Labor and Workforce Development's Training Evaluation Unit at 609-341-2031 or email@example.com.
+- For records from a closed private career school (non-college career training program after high school), please contact the Department of Labor and Workforce Development's Training Evaluation Unit via email at email@example.com.